yojoots/libbitcoin-system-wiki/Spam-Misnomer.md

 There is no test for [transaction](Glossary#transaction) legitimacy.
-The attempt to delegitimize arbitrary classes of transactions is akin to [censorship](Glossary#censorship).
+In other words all [valid](Glossary#valid) transactions are equally legitimate.
+Fungibility is an essential aspect of money.